hamkasu/mp-dashboard/replit.md

     - Official PDF document links
     - Topics discussed displayed as badges
     - Vote tallies and results
+    - "View by Constituency" dialog showing attended/absent constituencies grouped by state with party breakdown
+- **MP Attendance Report Page**: Track which MPs and constituencies did not participate in parliamentary sessions:
+    - Filter by date range, party, and state
+    - View attendance statistics: Total Sessions, Average MPs Absent, Average Attendance Rate, MPs Tracked
+    - Toggle between "By MP" and "By Constituency" views
+    - By MP view: Shows collapsible session cards with absent MP lists and details
+    - By Constituency view: Shows constituency-level attendance breakdown grouped by state for each session
 - **State Management**: Server state managed by TanStack Query; local UI state by React hooks.

 ### Backend Architecture